Jubaland: Revival of the Jubaland administration

 On 30 December 2014, Jubaland President Ahmed Mohamed Islam (Madobe) and South West State President Sharif Hassan Sheikh Adan signed a 4-point Memorandum of Understanding on federalization, security, the 2016 general elections, trade, and the constitution.
 The bilateral accord was signed in the presence of representatives from the two regional states, including politicians, traditional leaders and civil society activists.
 Among the clauses of the accord were equitable allocation of international assistance by the federal authorities, agreeing on pre-civil war boundaries and regional demarcations established by the military government, and recommending that the federal authorities both delegate powers to regional bodies and adopt a No Objection Policy.
 Additionally, the memorandum stipulates that the two regional states will form a security committee consisting of representatives from both administrations, which will facilitate launching joint counterinsurgency operations, extradition, and expertise and intelligence sharing.
 The two administrations also proposed the creation of an interstate commission to liaise between the federal government and constituent regional states.
 They likewise indicated that their respective Chambers of Commerce would buttress commercial exchanges and cross-border trade.

 In February 2015, the Interim Juba Administration began a selection process for the members of the new regional parliament.
 Following consultations with local stakeholders, the lawmakers were slated to be nominated by intellectuals in conjunction with traditional elders.
 The legislative selection process was drawn from all of the regional state's constituent districts.
 On 15 April 2015, a new 75-seat chamber of Jubaland parliament was inaugurated at an official ceremony at the presidential palace in Kismayo.
 Federal lawmaker Sheikh Abdi Yusuf was therein elected as interim speaker, and 75 MPs were sworn into the new regional legislature.
 On 7 May 2015, an inauguration ceremony was held in Kismayo for the Jubaland administration's first regional parliament.
 The event was attended by President of Somalia Hassan Sheikh Mohamud, Vice President of Puntland Abdihakim Abdullahi Haji Omar, Foreign Minister of Kenya Amina Mohamed, Foreign Minister of Ethiopia Tedros Adhanom, IGAD Executive Secretary Mahboub Maalim, IGAD Envoy to Somalia Ambassador Mohamed Abdi Afey, and other international representatives.

 On 20 May 2015, Jubaland's newly formed regional cabinet had its first reshuffle, with Minister for Water and Mineral Resources Abdinoor Adan transferred to Minister for Information and former Minister for Finance Mohamed Aw-Yussuf filling his previous docket.
 Former Minister for Information Ibrahim Bajuun was also appointed as the Minister for Finance.

+On 25 November 2024, Jubaland's President Madobe was elected to a third term in regional elections.
+On 28 November, Somalia claimed that the regional election had been held without federal involvement.
+Somalia and Jubaland issued warrants accusing each other's presidents of treason, and Jubaland suspended relations with the federal government.
+On 12 December, Somalia pulled its troops out of Jubaland after clashes with local forces, in which Jubaland claimed victory.